Temporary Worker Visa

 - An Overseas Government Language Programme

-You will need to be sponsored by a licenced UK sponsor for this visa and your work, training or research in the UK must relate to the activities of your sponsor organisation.
+For this visa, you must be sponsored by a licenced UK sponsor, and your work, training, or research in the UK must relate to the activities of your sponsor organisation.

-The Government Authorised Exchange Visa will allow you to stay in the UK for either 12 or 24 months depending on the scheme that you are applying for.
+The Government Authorised Exchange Visa will allow you to stay in the UK for 12 or 24 months, depending on the scheme you are applying for.

 International Agreement Worker Visa

-The International Agreement Category covers people coming to the UK under contract to do work that is governed by international law, this can include roles such as working for a foreign government or providing a service under contract as a contractual service supplier.
+The International Agreement Category covers people coming to the UK under contract to do work governed by international law; this can include roles such as working for a foreign government or providing a service under contract as a contractual service supplier.

 You could be eligible for the International Agreement Worker Visa if any of the following apply: